bbauska/meta-html-css-in-depth/readme.md

 through their blog, and their customers with disabilities will be able to access the blog with no problems

-Metadata
+<h4>Metadata</h4>

 When was the last time you used a search engine?
 Probably in the last few hours or minutes.
 Perhaps you just wanted to quickly look something up or maybe you needed more in-depth information on a topic.
 Either way, the search engine you used will have returned a list of results that were most relevant to what you searched for.

 But how does a search engine determine which web pages are most relevant in this video?
 You will learn how search engines analyze web pages and how meta tags help provide information for search engines.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 17. seo - search engine optimization (13) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->